dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 ### Requirements

-Please submit your solution in [Canvas](https://chalmers.instructure.com/courses/XX/assignments/YY). **Submission deadline**: November XX.
+Please submit your solution in [Canvas](https://chalmers.instructure.com/courses/XX/assignments/YY). **Submission deadline**: November 17.

 Submit a XX

 ## Step 0: Preliminaries

-Make sure you have access to your solution for Programming Assignment 1 since you will reuse some parts.
+Make sure you have access to your solution for Programming Assignment 1 since you will reuse the training loop.
+(Optionally, use HuggingFace's `Trainer` instead.)

 Copy the skeleton from SOMEWHERE.